chroma-core/chroma/docs/docs.trychroma.com/pages/deployment/migration.md

 ## Migration Log

+### Unreleased

+It wasn't previously documented, but if you were reading `.max_batch_size` on the Python client, you should now use `.get_max_batch_size()`.

+The first time this is run, it makes a HTTP request.
+We made this a method to make it more clear that it's potentially a blocking operation.

 ### Auth overhaul - April 20, 2024

 **If you are not using Chroma's [built-in auth system](https://docs.trychroma.com/deployment/auth), you do not need to take any action.**